Soil Contamination Pollution

 When we speared different types of pesticides and herbicides to save the fruits and vegetable plants from harmful insects and herbs.
 Pesticides and herbicides enter into the living tissue of the growing plants in our environment.

 Pesticides and herbicides cause soil pollution and toxic effects on our health.
-When we eat these grains, fruits, or vegetables, it may damage our heart, kidneys, etc. Therefore, we advise that before eating these types of polluted foods growing from soil pollution, they should be washed with a sufficient quantity of water.
+When we eat these grains, fruits, or vegetables, it may damage our heart, kidneys, etc. Therefore, we advise that before eating these types of polluted foods growing from soil contamination or pollution, they should be washed with a sufficient quantity of water.

-Solutions to Soil Pollution
+Soil Pollution Solutions

-• Reducing the emission of sulfur dioxide and nitrogen dioxide causes acid rain to increase soil acidity.
+- Reducing the emission of sulfur dioxide and nitrogen dioxide causes acid rain to increase soil acidity.

-• The use of excess nitrate, sulfate, and phosphate fertilizer should be avoided because it increases or decreases the acidity of the soil.
+- The use of excess nitrate, sulfate, and phosphate fertilizer should be avoided because it increases or decreases the acidity of the soil.

-• To minimize the use of synthetic detergents, properly recycle batteries and other harmful chemicals that cause soil pollution.
+- To minimize the use of synthetic detergents, properly recycle batteries and other harmful chemicals that cause soil pollution.

-• Before throwing industrial wastes into the soil, they should be treated chemically to neutralize harmful substances present in them.
+- Before throwing industrial wastes into the soil, they should be treated chemically to neutralize harmful substances present in them.
 These should be throwing the places that are authorized for them.

-• Encourage the eco-friendly model for the industry, farming.
+- Encourage the eco-friendly model for the industry, farming.

-• Using proper drainage system for agriculture.
+- Using proper drainage system for agriculture.

-• Improving urban planning and wastewater treatment.
+- Improving urban planning and wastewater treatment.